This chapter describes how to add properties in a class definition.

 (optional) This is only relevant for persistent or serial classes.
 Specifies that this property is required (NOT NULL in SQL terminology).
-For persistent or serial objects a required property must be given a value or any attempt to save the object fails.
+For persistent or serial objects, a required property must be given a value or else any attempt to save the object fails.

 (optional) This is only relevant for persistent classes.
 Specifies that an index should be created based on this property.
 This is equivalent to creating an index based on this field.